 Greg lives in Colorado Springs with his wife and two-year old daughter.
-He currently serves as a Technology Coordinator for Gold Camp Elementary in the Cheyenne Mountain School District.
-His position helps promote the use of technology to further standards-based curriculum and 21st century skills in the classroom.
+He currently serves as District Integration Coordinator at Cheyenne Mountain School District.
+His position helps promote the use of technology to further standards-based curriculum and 21st century skills across the district.

-Greg provides professional development to school staff by including video-based as well as traditional face-to-face training, modeled classroom integration, and grade-level planning sessions.
-He works closely with teachers to integrate technology into their daily classroom curriculum.
+Greg provides professional development to school staff by including video-based, as well as traditional face-to-face training, modeled classroom integration, and grade-level planning sessions.
+He works closely with teachers to integrate new technology and information literacy into the classroom as staying current with technology is paramount in preparing our children for current and future life skills.
 Greg is a Certified Apple Associate and a Google EDU Certified Teacher.
-In addition to his technical understanding of Macs, he manages various database programs both at the school and the district level for student testing and achievement.
-Greg is also familiar with various web development tools including Final Cut, Microsoft Office, and the Apple iLife Suite.

 The journey has just begun, and Greg is always looking to connect with like-minded people.
 His passion is to continue to bring together innovative practices and learning models to promote the advancement of 21st century skills.

 Email: firstname.lastname@example.org.
 Follow on Twitter: @gregmillerCO